 Understanding the Kinsta API

-The Kinsta API is a powerful tool that allows you to interact with Kinsta’s Managed WordPress Hosting platform programmatically.
+The Kinsta API is a powerful tool that allows you to interact with Kinsta’s managed WordPress Hosting platform programmatically.
 It can help automate various tasks related to the services provided by Kinsta, including site creation, retrieving site information, getting the status of a site, and much more.

 To use Kinsta’s API, you must have an account with at least one WordPress site, application, or database in MyKinsta.
 You also need to generate an API key to authenticate and access your account through the API.